timbru31/SilkSpawners/README.md

 java -jar BuildTools.jar --rev 1.8
 ```

-For Minecraft 1.15 and newer, Paper is required to be present:
+For Minecraft 1.15 and newer, Paper is required to be present (there is currently an execption for 1.17):

 ```sh
 git clone https://github.com/PaperMC/Paper.git